skip to main content

 Dr Marcus de Brun is before a Fitness to Practise inquiry at the Medical Council.
 Pic: Collins

-Dr Marcus de Brun is accused of ten counts of professional misconduct including alleged criticism of public health guidelines, lockdowns and the wearing of facemasks and Covid-19 vaccines.
+Dr de Brun is accused of ten counts of professional misconduct including alleged criticism of public health guidelines, lockdowns and the wearing of facemasks and Covid-19 vaccines.

 He had previously described the use of Covid-19 vaccines in children as a "crime against humanity".